 Tomatillos are one of those garden vegetables that even brown thumb gardeners just can’t seem to kill.
 They’re known to produce 10 lbs or more per plant, meaning you’ll need to preserve most of your yields to keep them from spoiling before you can get to them.

 The first year we planted tomatillos, the rest of our garden failed and we let the plot go to the weeds.
 It was actually a hayfield before we tilled it under, so back to hayfield it went.
-Later that year, we were out walking in the high grass and we felt a crunch under our feet.
-Low and behold, a hearty crop of tomatillos waiting for us under chest high grass.

 We harvested 40 lbs of tomatillos from 8 plants completely untended and buried in the grass!

-Since that first year, we’ve had volunteer tomatillo plants pop up in the garden, on the lawn and around the edge of the driveway every single year.
+Since that first year, we’ve had volunteer tomatillo plants pop up in the garden, on the lawn, and around the edge of the driveway every single year.

 Those volunteer plants produce many pounds of fruit, even growing unwatered and unfertilized from gravel soil.
 If there was ever a plant for post-apocalyptic gardening, this is it!